uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ###  Stateful and dynamic testing

-Some APIs in the Sandbox environment allow the software to test different scenarios by including ‘Gov-Test-Scenario’ headers in their  request  .
+Some APIs in the Sandbox environment allow the software to test different scenarios by including ‘Gov-Test-Scenario’ headers in their request.
-Income Tax (Making Tax Digital) API endpoints documentation provides more information about how to use these test scenarios
+Income Tax (Making Tax Digital) API endpoints documentation provides more information about how to use these test scenarios.

 ####  Dynamic scenarios